internetarchive/openlibrary/CONTRIBUTING.md

 **Picking 1st task**
 - Look for issues with labels such as `good first issue` and `easy`

+# Development

+Whenever working on a new feature/hotfix/refactor, the first step is to make sure a corresponding issue exists.
+We then take this issue number is affix it to the brach name which we will use for development.

+A branch name consists of the issue number, whether it is a feature/hotfix/refactor, and a human readable slug, e.g:

+    123/refactor/simplifying-authentication-using-xauthn

+When your code is ready for review, please follow our [Pull Request Template](https://github.com/internetarchive/openlibrary/blob/master/PULL_REQUEST_TEMPLATE.md)

 # Pull Requests

 - Pull Requests (PRs) must link to the issue they resolve.
 Please expect PRs without corresponding issues to be rejected until an issue is retroactively created and linked to it.